Publishing note: I originally posted this on March 24th, 2020 (what would have been the week after the marathon).

 The 2020 Oakland Marathon – The Race That Wasn’t

-A few weeks before Oakland, the first race cancellations and postponements started when both the Tokyo and Paris marathons were called off.
+A few weeks before Oakland, the first race cancellations and postponements started when both the Tokyo and Paris marathons were called off due to Covid.

 My first thought was it sucked for those who trained and planned major international travel.
 But it made sense since those races are huge and draw people from around the world.